NITRR-Open-Source-Community/OpenSource-Internships/README.md

 follow this guideline to adding internship programs.

-You can add the name of the organization, link and a brief description of the organization to the `Profiles.md` file.
-You can use the following format:

 - **Name of Organization and link of the organization**
   > brief description of the organization.